 Almost all males 18 through 25 years of age living in the United States must register with the Selective Service.
 Almost all non-citizens also are required to register, including illegal aliens, legal permanent residents, and refugees.
 If a male non-citizen takes up residence in the United States prior to his 26th birthday, he must register.
-Additional information can be found on the TCC website.
+Additional information can be found on the TCC website at www.tccd.edu.